vanGoghhh/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">

-:information_source: **Note:** Deleting jobs can be tested in the same way but with its analogous commands.
+:information_source: **Note:** Finding jobs can be tested in the same way but with its analogous commands.

 </div>